zhezhouzz/underapproximation_type/README.md

 true & sized_list_gen & $4$ & $12$ & $2$ & $11$ & $(7, 9)$ & $0.38(0.03)$
 ```

-You can also turn on the `debug_info.show_typing` in the configuration file (`meta-config.json`) to show the each step of type check.
-The details about the configuration file is the section [Configuration of Poirot](#configuration-of-poirot).
+You can also turn on `debug_info.show_typing` in the configuration file (`meta-config.json`) to show each step of type check.
+The details about the configuration file is in section [Configuration of Poirot](#configuration-of-poirot).

 ```
 ...